wez/wezterm/docs/what-is-a-terminal.md

 program (typically a shell program) into that PTY, passing it the client-side of the PTY.

-The Terminal Emulator then reads the output from the client-side an interprets the escape sequences to produce a display, and decodes keyboard/mouse input from the windowing environment and encodes it as escape sequences to send to the running program ([See keyboard encoding](config/key-encoding.md)) thereby
+The Terminal Emulator then reads the output from the client-side and interprets the escape sequences to produce a display, and decodes keyboard/mouse input from the windowing environment and encodes it as escape sequences to send to the running program ([See keyboard encoding](config/key-encoding.md)) thereby